dontamayo/chatbot/README.md

 * Galvan is short for Galvanize, ask anything about Galvanize.

-* Galvan is friendly bot!
+* Galvan is a friendly bot!